Tendering for a Forest Enterprise Deer Control Licence

-Keep your eye on the Forestry Commission (FC) tenders page of their website – The easiest way to find the relevant page is to click this link – http://www.forestry.gov.uk/forestry/infd-7nrkuc .
+Keep your eye on the tenders page of the Forestry Commission (FC) website – The easiest way to find the relevant page is to click here.
 Use the tab on the left of the page to view all tenders currently available in England, Scotland and Wales.

 Check out the classified pages of the shooting related publications.
-It is unlikely that the FE deer control licences will be advertised here but leases on private estates may be found.
+It is unlikely that the FC deer control licences will be advertised there but leases on private estates may be found.

 You will find a web link on the FC tenders page which will direct you to all of the relevant documentation concerned with the tender.
 It is advisable to print off all documents and take time to read through carefully before putting pen to paper.
 These documents contain important information which you will need to pay particular attention to.
 Scotland and England tender documents differ slightly in terms of their format and wording but both will usually include some form of the following:

-- Covering letter – Contains important information regarding the licence tender application, timescales involved, deadlines and FE contact details
+- Covering letter – contains important information regarding the licence tender application, timescales involved, deadlines and FC contact details.

-- Interview scoring form – Example supplied for applicant’s information only.
-To be completed by FE staff during interview and skills test
+- Interview scoring form – example supplied for applicant’s information only.
+To be completed by FC staff during interview and skills test.

-The required standard for the lease holder and any other authorised controllers named on the licence is DSC2.
+The required standard for the leaseholder and any other authorised controllers named on the licence is Deer Stalking Certificate 2 (DSC2).

 Visiting the site